neoneye/arcathon-docker-image/ARCathon2023/readme.md

 This got `score 0`.
 Ok, it's scenario B.

+The `SolveSplit` doesn't solve any tasks from the hidden dataset.

 ## Changes between iteration 38 and iteration 39

 Corrected the flawed json outputted by the logistic regression solver.